 The Daulatabad Fortress

-For these reasons, Quli Qutb Shah is considered the first major poet in the classical Hindi-Urdu tradition.
-His more secular style of Hindi-Urdu poetry was emulated and polished by Wali Deccani (1667-1707) who took it back to Delhi in the eighteenth century.
-From there, it would develop as the basis of classical Hindi-Urdu literature.
+In fact, Quli Qutb Shah may be considered the first major poet in the classical Hindi-Urdu tradition.
+His more secular style of Hindi-Urdu poetry was adapted and polished by Wali Deccani (1667-1707), setting the standard for classical Hindi-Urdu poetry.